 This plan is a good fit for businesses that have an internal team to manage day-to-day IT operations but could use some assistance with one or more advanced or specialty pieces of their IT environment.
 These could be your VoIP System, your network, your cloud infrastructure, or a device management application like Intune.
 Working with an MSP means you have access to expert engineers who can help you get the most out of these specialty apps or services.

 What To Do If You Picked the Wrong Provider

-The process of evaluating your Managed Services Provider is continuous.
-You want to make sure you are getting the services you pay for.
+The process of evaluating your MSP is continuous.
+You want to make sure you are always getting the services you pay for.
 If you went through your checklist and vetted each MSP, you can usually be assured you selected the right provider for your company.

 But, what happens if you’re already in a partnership with an MSP and you aren’t sure if they are the right one for you?
 How do you know if it’s time to leave?
 Here are a few things to look for when determining if it’s time to call it quits with your current MSP:

 - Service Breakdown: If the services your MSP provides are no longer (or never were) satisfactory for your business, then it’s time to move on.

 - Communication Breakdown: If you feel like the communication between you and your MSP is lacking, that could be a sign that they aren’t the right provider for you.

 - Lack of Cybersecurity and Backup Plans: If your MSP has not discussed an internal plan of security as well as their own security practices, it’s time to find another provider.

 - You’ve Outgrown Them: Sometimes, your MSP just isn’t ready to scale with your organization.
 If you’re growing too big and your MSP can’t catch up, it’s time to look for a new provider.

 If these issues plague you, it’s time to break your contract and move on to a provider that will have your company’s best interest in mind.
 When deciding how to break your contract, start by looking at the original document and see if your MSP is holding up their end of the deal.